 If you have a third-party domain to move to Squarespace and don't need a full site yet, or if you want to transfer it as your first step, you can get started here.
 We'll link your domain to a parking page until you build a site to go with it.

-Note: To transfer a domain to an active Squarespace website, you can log in and use the Domains panel instead.
+To transfer a domain to an active site, log in and use the Domains panel instead.

 Before you begin

 - To ensure a smooth transition, we recommend that the person listed as the domain administrator handle the transfer.
 If you’re the domain administrator, ensure that the administrator email address listed for your domain is accurate and accessible.
 You’ll use this email address to approve the transfer.

 - Changing your domain contact information can lock the domain for 60 days and block the transfer.
 Before changing any contact information, ask your provider if this will lock your domain.

 - You can't transfer a domain that has the word "squarespace" or "sqsp" in it.